Where To Kayak in Glacier Bay

 Bartlett Cove/Beardslee Islands Kayaking

-Most kayakers paddling in the lower bay regions meet us at 9:00 AM on their departure date.
+Most kayakers paddling in the lower bay regions meet us for their kayak orientaion at 9:00 AM on their departure date.
 Kayaks can then be launched into Bartlett Cove and paddled toward the campground or the Beardslee Islands.
+Accessing the Beardslees is best by way of the Bartlett River with the high tide, rather than through Sitakaday Narrows with its more turbulet waters.
+Because of glacial rebound, we find the Bartlett River can be safely navigated only 1-2 hours either side of high tide, so your trip departure and return will need to be centered around that period.
 The Beardslees offer splendid beach camping and viewing of marine wildlife and birds.
 For placid paddling, solitude, lush beach and forest vegetation and varied wildlife, the Beardslees make a superb 2-4 day trip.

 Important to note, because there are few water sources, you should plan on bringing along enough water capacity for your group for a two to three day trip into the Beardslees.
 We recommend one two-and-a-half gallon water bladder plus a quart bottle per person.
-It may seem like a lot, but it's better to have too much than too little.
 You may fill up your water bladders at the NPS Visitor Information Station prior to departure.

-During your visit to Gustavus, be sure to dedicate a day to see the West Arm of Glacier Bay, the crown jewel of the National Park system.
+Since the Beardslees offer no opportunity for glacier viewing, we encourage you to dedicate one day during your visit to take the tour boat to see the West Arm of Glacier Bay, the crown jewel of the National Park system.
 We're happy to make your reservations for a day cruise on the daily tour boat.